Guinness Burger

 - Add Guinness and brown sugar to a small saucepan.
 Stir to combine and bring to a boil.

-- Reduce heat and simmer until thickened and reduced by about two-thirds, about 30 minutes.
+- Reduce heat and simmer until thickened and reduced by about two-thirds, about 20 to 30 minutes.
 Stir occasionally and watch for bubbles, lowering heat if it starts bubbling too much.

 - Transfer glaze to a small bowl and refrigerate for at least 5 minutes before drizzling over burgers.